steverice/pagerduty-api-v2-deck/PITCHME.md

 <figcaption>https://github.com/PagerDuty/flagger</figcaption>

 <!--
 In practice, this still needs refinement.
 One of the big challenges is making sure that people are doing this diligence when they need to be.
-It's difficult enough to get dozens of engineers to buy into a new process; even moreso when they're often unaware they need to participate.
+It’s difficult enough to get dozens of engineers to buy into a new process; even moreso when they’re often unaware they need to participate.

-Here's one thing we experimented with: using knowledge of our Rails codebase to flag pull requests making changes to API code for further review.
+Here’s one thing we experimented with: using knowledge of our Rails codebase to flag pull requests making changes to API code for further review.
 -->

 #HSLIDE